ADVANCING AUTONOMOUS VLM AGENTS

 Results

-VSC-RL significantly outperforms all baselines in both the AitW General and Web Shopping tasks, achieving a final success rate of 0.75 in the General task and 0.6 in the Web Shopping task, surpassing the best baseline DigiRL by 15% and 20% seperately.
+VSC-RL significantly outperforms all baselines on the AitW General and Web Shopping tasks, achieving a final success rate of 0.75 in the General task and 0.6 in the Web Shopping task, surpassing the best baseline DigiRL by 15% and 20% seperately.

 Task Task Split Set-of-Marks AppAgent CogAgent AutoUI Filtered BC DigiRL VSC-RL (ours)